N-Hott/scriptable-scripts/Control D/README.md

 ## Scripts

 ### **Control D List All Devices**
-- **Purpose:** Retrieves a list of all devices from Control D including any clients in ctrld.
+- **Purpose:** Retrieves a list of all devices from Control D, including any clients in ctrld.
 Saves in Apple Notes.

 ### **Control D Profile Options**
-- **Purpose:** Lists Control D profiles non default options for a quick look at all Profiles.
+- **Purpose:** Lists Control D profiles, non-default options, for a quick look at all profiles.
 Saves in Apple Notes.

 ---